bgord/knowledge/README.md

 - Types for CSS properties/styles
 - Context with generic types
 - window is not defined in SSR
+- Run an effect only once, when the app starts

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?